Sparse Polynomial Matrix Optimization: Term Sparsity for Constrained PMO

-It is easily seen from the construction that the block structure at any term sparsity iteration is a refinement of the one determined by sign symmetries.
-For scalar polynomial optimization, the block structures of the term sparsity iterations with block closures actually converge to the one determined by sign symmetries \cite{wang2021tssos}.
-In contrast to the scalar case, such convergence may fail in the matrix setting.
-We illustrate this phenomenon in the following example. \begin{exmp} Consider the problem
+For scalar polynomial optimization, the block structures of the term sparsity iterations with block closures converge to the one determined by sign symmetries \cite{wang2021tssos}.
+This result could be extended to the case of PMO by considering PMI sign symmetries.

+\begin{thm} Consider the PMO problem \eqref{eq::mPMI}.
+The block structures of the term sparsity iterations with block closures converge to the one determined by the common PMI sign symmetries of $F(\x),G_1(\x),\ldots,G_m(\x)$. \end{thm} \begin{proof} We assume that $q_1=\cdots=q_m=1$.
+The proof for the general case is more involved but follows in a similar manner.
+Now the PMO problem \eqref{eq::mPMI} is equivalent to the following scalar polynomial optimization problem:

+Comparing the term sparsity iterations for \eqref{eq::mPMI} described in this work with the ones for \eqref{eq::scalarized} developed in \cite{wang2021tssos}, we find that two nodes $[\a]^i$ and $[\b]^j$ are connected in the matrix setting if and only if $\x^{\a}y_i$ and $\x^{\b}y_j$ are connected in the scalar setting.
+Moreover, the PMI sign symmetries of \eqref{eq::mPMI} are in a one-to-one correspondence to the usual sign symmetries of \eqref{eq::scalarized}.
+Therefore, by \cite[Corollary 6.8]{wang2021tssos}, the block structures of the term sparsity iterations with block closures for \eqref{eq::mPMI} converge to the one determined by the common PMI sign symmetries of $F(\x),G_1(\x),\ldots,G_m(\x)$. \end{proof}